EviePatamon/Brotato-Collector/README.md

 # Brotato-Patamods
 A mod collection of every character, item, weapon or challenge I've made.
-I aim for a new character and unlock roughly every week.

 Disclaimer: Some of these characters won't be well balanced and could be considered busted, especially as I'm not one to nerf characters after I've published them if I can help it.
 If you're looking for characters balanced around the base game's difficulty, this mod probably isn't for you.